Three Orphan Kittens: Plot

-The film tells the story of three kittens (one black, one orange and one grey) and their adventures in a house.
+The film tells the story of three kittens, one black, one orange and one grey, and their adventures in a house.
 It begins with the kittens left out in the snow.
 They then notice the house nearby and enter it for shelter.
-They arrive at its kitchen, and begin to play there after the house's African-American housekeeper has finished preparing a meal.
+They arrive at its kitchen, and begin to play there after the house's Black mammy housekeeper has finished preparing a meal.
 After more playing in various areas of the house, the film switches its focus to one particular kitten, the black one, who is chasing a feather and eventually ends up on a pianola keyboard.
-The kitten starts to play with the feather walking down the piano keyboard and the feather lands on the 'on' switch with the kitten presses and the then-revealed pianola begins to play; ironically it is playing a variation of "Kitten on the Keys", a song composed by Zez Confrey in 1921.
+The kitten starts to play with the feather walking down the piano keyboard and the feather lands on the "on" switch with the kitten presses and the then-revealed pianola begins to play; ironically it is playing a variation of "Kitten on the Keys", a song composed by Zez Confrey in 1921.
 The other two kittens rejoin the first and play around the pianola.
 When the pianola finishes its song, the kittens leave it and are caught by the housekeeper.
-As she prepares to throw them out, she is stopped by a little girl (possibly version of Nancy), who decides to adopt the kittens.
+As she prepares to throw them out, she is stopped by a little girl, possibly version of Nancy, who decides to adopt the kittens.

 Production

 The film was produced as an entry in Disney's Silly Symphonies series.
 At the time, the Symphonies were being used as a vehicle to test the techniques which would be used in Snow White and the Seven Dwarfs and to provide an informal on-the-job training program to prepare artists for the elaborate scenes that would be included in the studio's feature-length productions.
 As such, the films were intended to focus on the characters, which were intended to be cute, rather than a particularly developed narrative.
+There is also a tracking camera sequence in the cartoon where the kittens are running past and between a table, chairs and a piano on a wooden floor, all of it redrawn for every frame, to give it a three dimensional appearance.
 It was directed by David Hand, who would later direct Snow White, and animated by Ken Anderson.
 Like all Silly Symphonies made after 1932, it was produced in three-strip Technicolor.
 The film was copyrighted on November 20, 1935, nearly a month after its release.